-Western leaders accuse Russia of actively fomenting the rebellion by funnelling large numbers of troops and heavy weaponry across the border — claims which Moscow has repeatedly denied.
+Western leaders accuse Russia of actively fomenting the rebellion by funnelling huge numbers of troops and weapons into Ukraine and massing a force of around 20,000 men on the border — claims which Moscow has repeatedly denied.

-Despite the ceasefire, the US and the EU agreed to beef up sanctions against Russia, and NATO approved a rapid reaction force aimed at reassuring jittery Eastern European states.
+The US and the EU have already agreed to beef up sanctions against Russia, while NATO approved a rapid reaction force aimed at reassuring jittery Eastern European states.

-Although Poroshenko said he was “satisfied” with the agreement, it opens him up to accusations that he has surrendered to recent rebel advances and failed to reunify the nation of 45 million under a pro-Western banner, as he promised at the time of his election in May.
+Although Poroshenko said he was “satisfied” with the truce pact, it has opened him up to accusations that he has surrendered to recent rebel advances and failed to reunify the nation of 45 million under a pro-Western banner, as he promised at the time of his election in May.

-A Human Rights Watch report on Saturday accused pro-Russian rebels of committing “serious violations of the laws of war”, claiming they were forcing civilians to work in “punishment brigades” on pain of death.
+Human Rights Watch separately accused pro-Moscow rebels of committing “serious violations of the laws of war”, claiming they were forcing civilians to work in “punishment brigades” on pain of death.

 - Politics & Government